MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-capacity-planner.md

 ## DefinedSolutionSKUs instructions

-This worksheet contains up to five hardware definition examples.
+This worksheet has up to five hardware definition examples.
 Change details to match the system configurations under consideration.

 ### Hardware selections provided by authorized hardware partners